 Indian Calling Biography

-Indian Calling is a music band that was formed inside the Spotted Eagle Camp, a real tepee camp that shares customs and traditions of Native American peoples.
-Its founders are Gualtiero (Riding a Horse Bajo) and Mauro (Red Wolf).
+Indian Calling is a music band that was founded by Max Titi and formed inside the Spotted Eagle Camp, a real tepee camp that shares customs and traditions of Native American peoples.
+Its founders are Max Titi, Gualtiero (Riding a Horse Bajo) and Mauro (Red Wolf).
 Gualtiero received the gift of the spiritual name and ceremonial rattle directly from Bruce Starlight who is the head of the inter-tribal council of the seven nations and descendant of chief Brokenknife, spiritual leader of T’Suu T’Ina people – also known as Sarcee.

 Besides Gualtiero and Mauro the other members of the band are Laura (Rattle Woman) and Katjusha (Northern Wind).
 In 2007 they released their first CD titled “Indian Calling” produced by label Maxy Sound, which includes popular songs such as White Buffalo, Ly O Lay Le Loya and The Last of the Mohicans.
 The album was a big hit on the market and the song “The Last of the Mohicans” was performed in 2014 by the band, along with a group of drummers and bagpipe players, in front of a large and enthusiastic audience.